microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Stabilize the user's gaze to account for head jitter.

 - **StoredStabilitySamples** Number of samples that you want to iterate on.
 A larger number will be more stable.

+##### MixedRealityTeleport.cs
+This script teleports the user to the location being gazed at when Y was pressed on a Gamepad.
+You must have an Xbox gamepad attached to use this script.
+It also works in the Unity editor.

 #### InputEventData